Samkhya: Prakṛti - cognitive processes

-Unmanifested prakriti is infinite, inactive, and unconscious, with the three gunas in a state of equilibrium.
-This equilibrium of the gunas is disturbed when prakṛti comes into contact with consciousness or Purusha, giving rise to the manifestation of the world of experience from unmanifested prakṛti.
-Prakriti becomes manifest as twenty-three tattvas: intellect (buddhi, mahat), ego (ahamkara) mind (manas); the five sensory capacities; the five action capacities; and the five "subtle elements" or "modes of sensory content" (tanmatras: form (rūpa), sound (shabda), smell (gandha), taste (rasa), touch (sparsha)), from which the five "gross elements" or "forms of perceptual objects" emerge (earth (prithivi), water (jala), fire (Agni), air (Vāyu), ether (Ākāsha)).
-Prakriti is the source of our experience; it is not "the evolution of a series of material entities," but "the emergence of experience itself."
+Unmanifested Prakṛti is infinite, inactive, and unconscious, with the three gunas in a state of equilibrium.
+When this equilibrium of the guṇas is disturbed then unmanifest Prakṛti, along with the omnipresent witness-consciousness, Puruṣa, gives rise to the manifest world of experience.
+Prakṛti becomes manifest as twenty-three tattvas: intellect (Buddhi, mahat), ego (ahamkara) mind (manas); the five sensory capacities; the five action capacities; and the five "subtle elements" or "modes of sensory content" (tanmatras: form (rūpa), sound (shabda), smell (gandha), taste (rasa), touch (sparsha)), from which the five "gross elements" or "forms of perceptual objects" emerge (earth (prithivi), water (jala), fire (Agni), air (Vāyu), ether (Ākāsha)).
+Prakṛti is the source of our experience; it is not "the evolution of a series of material entities," but "the emergence of experience itself".
 It is description of experience and the relations between its elements, not an explanation of the origin of the universe.

-All prakriti has these three gunas in different proportions.
-Each guna is dominant at specific times of day.
-The interplay of these gunas defines the character of someone or something, of nature and determines the progress of life.
-The Samkhya theory of gunas was widely discussed, developed and refined by various schools of Indian philosophies.
+All Prakṛti has these three guṇas in different proportions.
+Each guṇa is dominant at specific times of day.
+The interplay of these guṇa defines the character of someone or something, of nature and determines the progress of life.
+The Samkhya theory of guṇa was widely discussed, developed and refined by various schools of Indian philosophies.
 Samkhya's philosophical treatises also influenced the development of various theories of Hindu ethics.

-Thought processes and mental events are conscious only to the extent they receive illumination from Purusha.
+Thought processes and mental events are conscious only to the extent they receive illumination from Puruṣa.
 In Samkhya, consciousness is compared to light which illuminates the material configurations or 'shapes' assumed by the mind.
 So intellect, after receiving cognitive structures from the mind and illumination from pure consciousness, creates thought structures that appear to be conscious.
 Ahamkara, the ego or the phenomenal self, appropriates all mental experiences to itself and thus, personalizes the objective activities of mind and intellect by assuming possession of them.
 But consciousness is itself independent of the thought structures it illuminates.